Updated: Sep 2

 You've probably seen reports in the papers about BitCoin and other cryptocurrencies.
 These are virtual currencies that aren't issued by any national government but are apparently 'mined' by computer algorithms.
 If you're not a geek, it all sounds rather fanciful.
-As do the confessional newspaper stories of folk who somehow had a handful of BitCoins five years ago and who bitterly regret they'd used their BitCoins to buy a pizza when, now, it seems they'd be work £50 million.
+As do the confessional newspaper stories of folk who somehow had a handful of BitCoins five years ago and who bitterly regret they'd used their BitCoins to buy a pizza when, now, it seems they'd be worth £50 million.

 Happily, you don't need to trouble yourself trying to understand such things in order to play Cryptocurrency, the 2–4 player game from Capital Gains Studio.
 Designed by Steve Ng Wen Xi, with art by Wong Chun Xi, Cryptocurrency is a market manipulation game where, instead of the usual stocks & shares, players are accumulating wealth by buying, selling and, yes, 'mining' cryptocurrencies.